 - One Steve Limit: Parodied in the season 3 premiere, where Luka Modric notes in addition to taking new Real Madrid signee Luka Jovic under his wing, that he also inducted him into his society of "Lukas of Real Madrid" - featuring himself, Jovic and former Real basketball/current NBA star Luka Doncic.

-- Out of Focus: Addressed in the season 1 finale, as host Kate Abdo acknowledges that since there are so many players in the Champions House, the show can't feature them all consistently.
+- Addressed in the season 1 finale, as host Kate Abdo acknowledges that since there are so many players in the Champions House, the show can't feature them all consistently.
 She then brings in one of the players that had not appeared during the season, Galatasaray's Selçuk İnan, for a quick interview.